cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 // Image

 The majority of the output of the functions are strings.
 This is because I want all the processing to be done in this class, with the help of the built functions from the previous Iterations.
 Therefore, only the state message will be returned.
-This can help me to make a cli a lot easier.
+This can help me to make a cli a lot easier as it only has to console.log() the output of the functions to show the state of the network.
 === Design
 // TODO: Simplification I have made: The learner can decide to connect the users that they like
 === Design for CLI